 In more detail….

-What is the Orchestra of Unlimited Potential (UP!) and who is it for?
-UP! is an orchestra created specifically for young people with special educational needs and/or disabilities.
-Whilst there are no specific entry requirements or audition process we do not think it is suitable for young people who are unaware of their physical environment or unable to engage with music making.
+UP!
+Orchestra is an ensemble designed to be accessible for young people with special educational needs whilst Infinity Orchestra is for young people of all backgrounds and abilities and we have come together to form a new project called MUSIC BITES.
+We are particularly interested in welcoming young people who have been unable to access music education because of their life circumstances and lack of suitable opportunities on offer locally.
+Whilst there are no specific entry requirements and no audition process we do not think it is suitable for young people who are unaware of their surroundings or unable to engage with the music making process.
 Please do contact us to discuss this if you are unsure.

-What happens at UP! and Infinity Sessions?
-Both orchestras are led by an awesome team of professional musicians whose aim is to ensure each participant has a meaningful musical experience regardless of ability, musical interest, vocal style or instrument.
-The team is experienced in supporting young people in mainstream settings are well as those who have mental health, disability, behavioral, ESL (English as a second language) needs and young people from diverse cultural and religious backgrounds.
-Music made at orchestra sessions is created by the participants under the guidance of a musical director and the music team on the ground.
+What happens at the sessions?
+The Orchestra is led by an awesome team of professional musicians whose aim is to ensure each participant has a meaningful musical experience regardless of ability, musical interest, vocal style or instrument.
+The team is experienced in supporting young people in mainstream settings as well as those who have mental health, disability, behavioural, ESL (English as a second language) needs and young people from diverse cultural and religious backgrounds.
+Music made at the rehearsals is created by the participants under the guidance of a musical director and the music support team on the ground.